Japanese Knotweed Used in Medicine: Traditional Uses, Resveratrol & Safety

 Medicinal discussion does not encourage harvesting.

-Control and disposal must always follow UK regulations.
+Control and disposal must follow UK law.

 Frequently Asked Questions